plone/documentation/develop/plone/persistency/storage.rst

 `ZODB data structure interfaces <http://svn.zope.org/ZODB/trunk/src/BTrees/Interfaces.py?rev=88776&view=markup>`_.

-`Using BTrees example from Zope Docs <http://zodb.org/documentation/articles/ZODB2.html#using-btrees>`_.
+`Using BTrees example from Zope Docs <http://www.zodb.org/en/latest/documentation/articles/ZODB2.html#using-btrees>`_.

 Buckets
 -------

 BTree stores data in buckets (`OOBucket <http://docs.zope.org/zope3/Code/BTrees/OOBTree/OOBucket/index.html>`_).

-Bucket is the smallest unit of data which is written to the database once.
+A Bucket is the smallest unit of data which is written to the database once.
 Buckets are loaded lazily: BTree only loads buckets storing values of keys being accessed.

-BTree tries to stick as much data into one bucket once as possible.
+BTree tries to put as much data as possible data into one bucket.
-When one value in bucket is changed the whole bucket must be rewritten to the disk.
+When one value in a bucket is changed, the whole bucket must be rewritten to the disk.

 `Default bucket size is 30 objects <http://svn.zope.org/ZODB/trunk/src/BTrees/_OOBTree.c?rev=25186&view=markup>`_.